Laurus novocanariensis: Description

 The laurel is dioecious (unisexual), with male and female flowers on separate plants.
 Locally, female individuals are named laurel and male specimens are named loro.

-This is a tree with rather dense canopy, 6 to 20 m in height, which can be distinguished by its lanceolate leaves, which have small glands in the angle between the central vein and the lateral veins.
-Leaves have 5 to 17 cm long, petiolate and alternate.
+This is a tree with rather dense canopy, in height, which can be distinguished by its lanceolate leaves, which have small glands in the angle between the central vein and the lateral veins.
+Leaves have long, petiolate and alternate.
 Form available variables: ovate elliptic oblong lanceolate ... and leathery, deep green and glossy, more for the beam on the underside.
 Leaves have a much finer, very exquisite aroma in contrast to the strongly scented leaves of Laurus nobilis.
 The flowers are small, about 1 cm diameter, unisexual, yellowish-white, fragrant and arranged in axillary crests, born in pairs beside a leaf.
 It flowers from November to April.
 The fruit is an ovoid berry, olive-like, 1–1.5 cm, seed each, black when mature.

 Easily cultivated in any humus rich, well drained soil in a sunny (winter) to partially shaded (summer) spot.
 Keep plants slightly drier in winter at a minimum of some 5 °C. Sow small avocado-like seeds in any humus rich, slightly moist soil.
 Keep at some 20 °C to 20 °C. Germination will start after some 4 to 6 weeks.
 Keep seedlings cooler, yet frostfree with reduced watering in winter in a sunny spot.

 In the trunks of this species is common to find the gall, resulting from the action of a fungus (Laurobasidium lauri), also known as Madrelouro.